Primary navigation

 • Bearer token authentication

-Connect Codex to a MCP server
+Connect Codex to an MCP server

-To configure your MCP servers, you have two options:
+To configure MCP servers, choose one option:

-Add a MCP server
+Add an MCP server

 codex mcp add <server-name> --env VAR1=VALUE1 --env VAR2=VALUE2 -- <stdio server-command>